fchavonet/web-othello_game/README.md

 ## 🔧 <span id="whats-next">What's next ?</span>

-- Create a game rules page.
+- Implement disc-flipping animations.
-- Add an "About" page with the history of Othello Game.
+- Complete the about page.
-- Implement piece-flipping animations.
+- Complete the game rules page.
 - Improve the overall user interface (UI).
 - Add a login system.
 - Create an online multiplayer mode.
 - Implement a score tracking system with player login.
 - Add the ability to save games.
 - Enable replays of previous games.
-- Introduce an AI opponent (with the help of <a href="https://github.com/Eonvorax">Eonvorax</a> specializing in machine learning).
+- Introduce a reel AI opponent (with the help of <a href="https://github.com/Eonvorax">Eonvorax</a> specializing in machine learning).

 ## ♥️ <span id="thanks">Thanks</span>